tloredo/sdss_legacy/README.md

 sed.ivar  # array of inverse variances for flux measurement errors
 ```

-The SDSS pipeline performs a number of analyses of the spectrum, with results available in the FITS file, many accessible via attributes, including:
+The SDSS pipeline performs a number of analyses of the spectrum, with results available in the FITS file, many accessible via attributes, including the following:

 * Redshift (`z` and `z_err`) and velocity dispersion (`vdisp` and `vdisp_err`) are available (duplicating catalog data).
 * `lines` is a list of `SpecLine` instances containing results of fits of spectral lines, including these attributes: